CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 ### 2 2 Impaired by changing operating environment

-As mobile data carriers and end devices are used in very different environments, they are exposed to a large number of threats.
+As mobile data carriers and end devices are used in very different environments, they are exposed to a variety of threats.
 These include, for example, damaging environmental influences (for example, high or too low temperatures), as well as dust, moisture or transport damage.

 In addition to these influences, the operating environments with their different levels of security must be taken into account.
 Especially smartphones, tablets, laptops and similar mobile devices are not only mobile, but can also communicate with other IT systems.
 In this case, for example, malicious programs can be transmitted or sensitive information can be copied.
 In this way, tasks may no longer be fulfilled, customer appointments may not be performed, or IT systems may be damaged.